sweet-peach/gestus.xyz/README.md

 ```bash
 sudo ufw enable
 ```
-- To check the status of your firewall and confirm the changes:
+- Check the status of your firewall and confirm the changes:
 ```bash
 sudo ufw status
 ```
-15. Turn on certificate auto renew:
+15. Turn on auto-renewal for the SSL certificate:
 ```bash
 sudo certbot renew --dry-run
 ```